Mirazez/MZLib/README.md

-just a little lib for my plugins
+just a little lib, which provides needed functions, another libs, actions and conditions